Shankar-K-6665/Task-7-Sales_Summary_Using_SQL_In_Python/README.md

-# Task 7 – Sales Summary Using SQL In Python
+# Task 7 – Sales Summary Using SQL In Python (Elevate Labs Internship)

 This project is created using Python with a tiny SQLite database containing sample sales data